 How about some color.
 It takes a magician to use every single color in one painting and not make a mess.
 This beauty by Wyatt Waters tingles with excitement.
 There is nothing here except some glass and some fruit, but boy, does it sing.

 And if the above isn't enough color for you. consider this painting by Eleykaa Thaleh.
 Try looking the other way, (if you can).

 Dennis Albetski painted this subtle work using the techniques of watercolor to their greatest advantage.
 There was a lot of wet in wet, and flicking going on here.
 Notice how the blue-green "pops" against the "red-orange" of the background.
 They are "complementary" colors.

 I am a sucker for this sort of work by Jeanne Dobie.
 There is a marvelous intensity to her shapes.
 Notice that she put a "hole" in the middle.
 I think that's kind of cool.

 is another example of contrasts.
-There are only two colors in this painting, the blue and orange, "complementary
+There are only two colors in this painting, blue and orange, "complementary

 colors".
-What amazes me about it is the composition.
-Its so "curvilinear".
+Check out the composition.
+It's so "curvilinear".
 The stones

 are round, the fish are arcs, and the subject is a wheel of fish.

 you are going to paint this precisely, you better be good, because any flaw will stand out.